flackzmge/MentalHealthChatBot-With-Tensorflow-OpenAI/README.md

 To exit the chatbot, type "bye" or "goodbye" in the text field.
 `Note`: The chatbot is currently incomplete and the responses may not be very accurate.
 Work is ongoing to improve the response quality.

+### Important!
+For this to work you will need to use your own Open AI key and swap it in for mine in the code

 ## Data

 The data for the chatbot is stored in the Data/Mental_Health_FAQ.csv file in the following format: